Canine tooth

-In mammalian oral anatomy, the canine teeth, also called cuspids, dog teeth, or (in the context of the upper jaw) fangs, eye teeth, vampire teeth, or vampire fangs, are the relatively long, pointed teeth.
-They can appear more flattened however, causing them to resemble incisors and leading them to be called incisiform.
+In mammalian oral anatomy, the canine teeth, also called cuspids, dogteeth, eye teeth, vampire teeth, or fangs, are the relatively long, pointed teeth.
+In the context of the upper jaw, they are also known as fangs.
+They can appear more flattened, however, causing them to resemble incisors and leading them to be called incisiform.
 They developed and are used primarily for firmly holding food in order to tear it apart, and occasionally as weapons.
 They are often the largest teeth in a mammal's mouth.
 Individuals of most species that develop them normally have four, two in the upper jaw and two in the lower, separated within each jaw by incisors; humans and dogs are examples.
 In most species, canines are the anterior-most teeth in the maxillary bone.

-The four canines in humans are the two maxillary canines and the two mandibular canines.
+The four canines in humans are the two upper maxillary canines and the two lower mandibular canines.

+They are specially prominent in dogs (Canidae), hence the name.

 Details

 There are generally four canine teeth: two in the upper (maxillary) and two in the lower (mandibular) arch.
-A canine is placed laterally to each lateral incisor and mesial to the premolars.
-They are larger and stronger than the incisors, and their roots sink deeply into the bones, and cause well-marked prominences upon the surface.
-They are the only teeth in dentition with a single cusp, their crowns are roughly triangular from mesial view and trapezoidal in buccal view.
+A canine is placed laterally to (outside of) each lateral incisor and mesial to (inwards of) the premolars.
+They are larger and stronger than the incisors, and their roots sink deeply into the bones, causing well-marked prominences upon the surface.
+They are the only teeth in dentition with a single cusp, their crowns are roughly triangular from a mesial viewpoint and trapezoidal from a buccal viewpoint.

 The crown is large and conical, very convex on its labial surface, a little hollowed and uneven on its lingual surface, and tapering to a blunted point or cusp, which projects beyond the level of the other teeth.
 The root is single, but longer and thicker than that of the incisors, conical in form, compressed laterally, and marked by a slight groove on each side.
 The lingual surface also presents two depressions on either side of the surface separated by a ridge in between; these depressions are known as mesial and distal lingual fossae.